 - Stain Remover

-Grove has several options for hard floor cleaners like tile, hardwood & laminate.
+Grove has several options of floor cleaners for tile, hardwood, and laminate.
 The best part is that they are safe for pets and kids, and they make the house smell so naturally clean!

-For scrubbing stuff, refills, laundry supplies & floor cleaners, I prefer to shop Grove Collaborative.
+For scrubbing products, refills, laundry supplies, and floor cleaners, I often shop at Grove Collaborative.
 But there are a few things that they think I’ll like that I almost always take out of my cart.

 Note – my reasons for not buying these items from Grove Collaborative have nothing to do with quality.
 Everything I’ve purchased from them, or gotten for free because I’m a VIP member, has been exceptional.
 I simply do not buy these items for personal reasons.